opengeospatial/geopackage/README.md

-GeoPackage Tiles Specification
+GeoPackage Specification
 ==========

-This is a github version of the GeoPackage specification released for public comment.
+This is a github version of the GeoPackage 0.8 specification released for public comment.
+See http://www.opengeospatial.org/standards/requests/105 for more information.

 The main specification is in the [spec/](spec/) folder.